 - Improve vision – This oil is rich in vitamin C which helps to attain better vision and strength eye muscles.

 - Reduce dry skin – It is rich in antioxidants and vitamin C which improves overall skin quality.
 It can be used on dry skin as a leave-on or before bathing.

 - Lighten and brighten skin – It’s vitamin C aids in glowing skin.
-It reduces premature ageing, fine lines, dark spots and wrinkles.
+It reduces premature aging, fine lines, dark spots, and wrinkles.

-This oil is not commonly associated with any side effect.
-In some rare cases it has been reported to trigger Lichen planus pigmentosus, especially with UV exposure and in naturally darker skinned individuals.
-It rarely cause of skin irritation and inflammation in people who have very sensitive skin.
+This oil is not commonly associated with any side effects.
+In some rare cases, it has been reported to trigger Lichen planus pigmentosus, especially with UV exposure and in naturally darker-skinned individuals.
+It rarely causes skin irritation and inflammation in people who have very sensitive skin.

 Buy Amla Oil Online at Best Price